 extract information that it can use to process the current message; this can be useful when set inside an expression component or expression transformer:

 evaluate conditions using the contents of the current message; this can be extremely useful to filter messages from being processed:

 #[payload.age > 21]

 define a target, other than the message payload, in which to store the result of an expression evaluation; typically, this is helpful when set inside a message enricher

 The following examples illustrate a few ways in which you can use MEL.

-Use an expression to extract data to decide on a course of action based on the contents, properties, or properties of a message.
+Use an expression to extract data in order to decide on a course of action based on the contents, properties, or properties of a message.
 For example, a router (a.k.a. flow control) can route purchase orders for different types of products to different JMS queues.
 In the example below, a message carries information about purchases from an online store which can be either a hardcopy book or an mp3 file.
 The following code classifies the messages into different queues based on the type of purchase.

 <choice> <when expression="#[payload.getPurchaseType() == 'book']"> <jms:outbound-endpoint queue="bookPurchases" /> </when> <when expression="#[payload.getPurchaseType() == 'mp3']"> <jms:outbound-endpoint queue="songPurchases" /> </when> </choice>